brunoterkaly/linux-perfmon/README.md

 # Overview - How the pieces fit together

 - **Installation** – run **InstallPython.sh** to get things rolling.
 From there, run **python3 Install.py**
+ root Privilidge required with this process. execute with using "sudo" or "su -" is highly recommended.
 - **Starting the capture** – run **StartCapture.sh**.
 This batch script will run a variety of other scripts:
 	- ParseFreeMemStat.py
 	- ParseIfStat.py